scottprahl/mie/README.rst

 Mie Scattering is a computational project for simulating the scattering of electromagnetic waves by small particles.
-Utilizing the robust FORTRAN code by Wiscombe, this software offers researchers and scientists an accurate and reliable tool for Mie scattering calculations.
+Utilizing the robust FORTRAN code by Warren Wiscombe, this software offers researchers and scientists an accurate and reliable tool for Mie scattering calculations.

 Features